Nouxx/blazing-fire/.github/pull_request_template.md

 <!-- preview_start_match -->

-The preview environnent has not been deployed yet. :dizzy_face:
+The preview environment has not been deployed yet. :dizzy_face:

 <!-- preview_end_match -->